MicrosoftDocs/power-automate-docs/articles/ip-address-configuration.md

 | collector.azure.cn   | https  |  Send telemetry for the Mooncake region from the mobile app. |
 | officeapps.live.com   | https   | Access to authentication and authorization endpoints for the mobile app.

-## Approval email delivery

-Refer to the [approvals email delivery article](https://go.microsoft.com/fwlink/?linkid=2128304) for details about approvals email routing.

-## Desktop flows services required for runtime
+## Services required for Desktop Flows runtime

 The following table lists endpoint data requirements for connectivity from a user's machine for desktop flows runs.
-You need to ensure that you authorize Global endpoints and the endpoints corresponding to your cloud.
+Ensure that you authorize Global endpoints and the endpoints corresponding to your cloud.

-### Global endpoints
+### Global endpoints for Desktop Flows runtime

 | Domains | Protocols | Uses |
 | ------- |  -------- | ---- |
 | server.events.data.microsoft.com|https|Handles telemetry for users outside EMEA, US government, and Chinese clouds.
 Works as the fallback telemetry endpoint.|
 | msedgedriver.azureedge.net<br>chromedriver.storage.googleapis.com | https | Access to desktop flows WebDriver downloaders.
 WebDriver is used to automate your browser (Microsoft Edge and Google Chrome).|

-> [!NOTE]
-> If you don’t want to allow the public endpoint **\*.servicebus.windows.net**, you can allow the list of namespaces individually.
-To learn more about namespace endpoints, go to [Allow list of namespaces endpoints required for runtime](limits-and-config.md#allowlist-of-namespaces-endpoints-required-for-runtime).

-### Public endpoints
+### Public endpoints for Desktop Flows runtime

 | Domains | Protocols | Uses |
 | ------- |  -------- | ---- |